fluentcms/FluentCMS/README.md

 ### Prerequisites

 - .NET SDK 8.0 or higher
-- MongoDb (if you want to use MongoDb as database)
+- MongoDb (if you want to use MongoDB as database)

 ### Installation